 Rounding up the 4 bedroom premium tour is the master bedroom.
 It’s a good size, coming in at 15.6 sqm.
 You can quite easily see there is bountiful space to walk around all sides of the bed.

-As per usual, you can fit in the typical side tables even with the king sized bed.
+As per usual, you can fit in the typical side tables even with the king-sized bed.
 The flooring is by means of the common engineered timber as well – so no surprises there.

 One of the highlights of the master bedroom is that it has its own private balcony.
-Given that the particular stack overlooks the verdant rain tree lawn and pool I’d say you are definitely guaranteed a good view even at the lower levels.
+Given that the particular stack overlooks the verdant rain tree lawn and pool, I’d say you are definitely guaranteed a good view even at the lower levels.
 If anything, I might even prefer to be at a lower level to enjoy the greenery view.

-The storage at the master bedroom is provided by means of a “walk-in” wardrobe.
+The storage in the master bedroom is provided by means of a “walk-in” wardrobe.
 Again, this isn’t a true walk-in wardrobe – rather, it is more of a walk past 2 wardrobes kind of deal.

 So you get decent storage, but it is by no means excessive.